FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 some of them are required.

 Required attributes:
+{::comment}

+    [MB88]: Listing the attributes this way allows to easily classify mandatory/optional.
+    However, this not followed in previous.
+Please pick your favorite approach and use it in a consistent manner in the document.

+    [VP]: Use this longer way everywhere (also saying if no other attributes could be added).
+    Tangent: Be more lenient on attributes internal to Controller?

+{:/comment}
 - Goal Final Trial Duration
 - Goal Duration Sum
 - Goal Loss Ratio